rcalicdan/defer/README.md

 ## Performance Considerations

-- **Function Scope**: Limited to 50 defers per instance (FIFO cleanup of oldest)
+- **Function Scope**: Limited to 50 defers per instance (oldest dropped when exceeded)
-- **Global Scope**: Limited to 100 defers total (FIFO cleanup of oldest)
+- **Global Scope**: Limited to 100 defers total (oldest dropped when exceeded)
-- **Terminate Scope**: Limited to 50 defers (FIFO cleanup of oldest)
+- **Terminate Scope**: Limited to 50 defers (oldest dropped when exceeded)
-- Function and Global defers execute in LIFO order (stack-like behavior)
+- Function and Global defers execute in LIFO order
-- Terminate defers execute in FIFO order (queue-like behavior)
+- Terminate defers execute in FIFO order
 - Minimal overhead for registration and cleanup
-- **FastCGI environments provide the most efficient terminate defer execution**

 ## Real-World Examples